-This report has been prepared for the twelve months ended December 31, 2021.
-All references to December 2021 refer to the twelve months ended, or the date, as the context requires, December 31, 2021.
+All references to December 2022 refer to the year ended, or the date, as the context requires, December 31, 2022.

 Turnover has been interpreted as net revenue and gives an illustration of the size of business in each country.
 Turnover is disclosed in accordance with local accounting requirements in each country resulting in an element of double counting across regions.
 These differences are adjusted for at the bottom of the table.